First-Year Student Housing

 The Martha Rivers Ingram Commons

 The Ingram Commons is part of the Residential College system.
 All first-year students are randomly assigned to one of the ten first-year houses on the Martha Rivers Ingram Commons.
 While the majority of spaces are double rooms, several of the houses contain triple rooms and a limited number of single rooms.
 View more information about the houses.

 First-Year Student Housing Application

-The First-Year Student Housing Application will be available in the Housing Portal on April 8, 2022.
+The First-Year Student Housing Application will be available in the Housing Portal in early April 2023.
 All incoming first-year students are required to submit an application.
-The deadline to submit an application is June 1, 2022.
+The deadline to submit an application is June 1, 2023.
 To complete the First-Year Student Housing Application, please log in to the Housing Portal with your VUNet ID and password after the application opens in April.
 If you have just recently claimed your VUNet ID, there will be a delay between claiming the VUNet ID and being able to log in to the Housing Portal.